swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Windows - Privilege Escalation.md

 ### Juicy Potato (abusing the golden privileges)

 Binary available at : https://github.com/ohpe/juicy-potato/releases
-:warning: Juicy Potato doesn't work in Windows Server 2019.
+:warning: Juicy Potato doesn't work on Windows Server 2019 and Windows 10 1809.

 1. Check the privileges of the service account, you should look for **SeImpersonate** and/or **SeAssignPrimaryToken** (Impersonate a client after authentication)